JWKennington/sgn/docs/tutorials/subprocess.md

 5. **Orderly Shutdown**: Use the `sub_process_shutdown()` method for graceful termination, allowing workers to finish any pending work before stopping.

 6. **Signal Handling**: Be aware that workers will ignore `KeyboardInterrupt` signals.
-If you need custom signal handling in your workers, implement it in your `sub_process_internal` method, but make sure you don't interfere with SGN's ability to coordinate worker shutdown.
+If you need custom signal handling in your workers, implement it in your `worker_process` method, but make sure you don't interfere with SGN's ability to coordinate worker shutdown.

 7. **Exception Handling**: Implement proper exception handling in both the main thread and workers.
 Check for `worker_shutdown` events to properly clean up resources.